itsmartinyang-lab/My-Projects/pfizer-vaccine-event-study/README.md.txt

 # Pfizer Vaccine Event Study

 This project analyzes the stock market reaction to Pfizer's November 9, 2020 COVID-19 vaccine announcement.

+## My Role
+I conducted the statistical analysis for this project.
+Specifically, I implemented the event study methodology, estimated the market model, computed abnormal returns and cumulative abnormal returns, and generated all statistical graphs and visualizations used in the analysis.

 ## Research Question
 How quickly did financial markets incorporate the information, and did related firms experience spillover effects?

 ## Methodology
 Event study using the market model.